Setting Timeout for Python Requests

 What is a Timeout in Python?

 Timeout in Python is a mechanism that limits the amount of time it takes for operations to execute in a program.
-Timeout prevents the program from freezing and improves its reliability.
-For example, the program may take a long time to complete when reading large files or sending requests to servers.
+In the Python Requests library, timeouts are used to determine how long to wait for a response from the server before a request is considered a failure.
+Setting timeouts is important when dealing with network requests, as the server may not respond to a request for a long time, which can cause the application to hang.
+In Python Requests, you can set timeouts on a per-request basis and globally for all requests within a session.
 Setting a Timeout allows the program to continue executing if the operation does not complete within the specified time.
 Timeouts are widely used in various Python libraries and modules such as "socket", "urllib", "requests", and others.
 They allow you to control timeouts at the code level, which improves program performance and predictability.

 import requests